 Social media is not a media.
 The key is to listen, engage, and build relationships.

 How we use social media has changed a lot over the last several years.
 Now, people use social media not only for entertaining themselves, learning, and networking but also for promoting their businesses.
 Marketing on social networks has become more than just paid ads.
-Social media marketing is a powerful and effective tool for attracting clients.
+Social media marketing for business coaches is a powerful and effective tool for attracting clients.
 With 3.78 billion daily active social media users, social media platforms provide multiple opportunities to reach new clients and grow your coaching business.

 The main problem for many aspiring coaches is a haphazard approach to promotion on social media.
 To get great results, you need to structure your work on social networks.
 In this blog post, you’ll learn why your coaching business needs social media and how to use social networks effectively to promote your coaching practice, establish yourself as a thought leader, and stay relevant in a saturated coaching market.
 Read on.